Steak, fries, and salad.

 If that’s not a mouthwatering sign to visit Le Relais de Venise L'Entrecôte, we don’t know what is.

-Here’s the story behind Le Relais de Venise L'Entrecôte, the French restaurant in London and Paris that indeed serves only one meal on the menu: steak, fries, and salad.
+Here’s the story behind Le Relais de Venise L'Entrecôte, the French restaurant in London, Paris, Monaco, New York, and Mexico City that indeed serves only one meal on the menu: steak, fries, and salad.

 Image Credit: Getty Images, fotostorm